itstallam/Kioptrix-Level-1-Walkthrough/README.md

 > whoami
 ---
-- We have succefully pawned the machine.
+- We have successfully pawned the machine.
 We are Root.

 ## NB: There are other methods to obtain root like using the "Open2Fuckv2.c".